-The review of program planning and implementation focuses on a probation department's policies, procedures, and operations, as well as how probation practice is carried out as reflected in the feedback from probation officers, stakeholders, and consumers.
-The analysis is followed by descriptions of a department's operations and covers training, management practices, and probation practices.
+The review of program planning and implementation focuses on a probation department and court's policies, procedures, and operations, as well as how probation practice and court process is carried out as reflected in the feedback from probation officers, court officials and administration, other key stakeholders, and consumers.
+The analysis is followed by descriptions of operations and covers training, management practices, and probation and court practices.
 Probation practices include probation supervision, service delivery to probationers, and a qualitative and subjective exploration of the various views, perspectives, and philosophies held about probation practices.
+Court practices include timely case processing, goals and objectives of each key court hearing, and information used to inform judicial decisions and orders.